-When fully implemented, eManifest will require carriers, freight forwarders and importers in all modes of transportation (air, marine, highway and rail) to electronically transmit advance commercial information to the Canada Border Services Agency (CBSA) within prescribed mode-specific time frames.
+eManifest is modernizing and improving cross-border commercial processes.
+When fully implemented, eManifest will require all carriers, freight forwarders and importers to send advance commercial information about their shipments electronically to the Canada Border Services Agency (CBSA).

 The collection and risk assessment of pre-arrival data will improve the CBSA's ability to detect high-risk shipments before they arrive at the border.
 At the same time, low-risk, legitimate trade will be able to cross the border more efficiently.eManifest makes Canada's border processes more secure and compatible with North American and international standards, which is important for the business community and for Canada as a whole.

 On , a 6-month, non-monetary penalty period begins for highway carriers and rail carriers who do not comply with eManifest requirements.
 A voluntary compliance period remains in effect for freight forwarders.

 - D Memoranda on pre-arrival/pre-load and reporting requirements